What’s Making Red Sox Closer Craig Kimbrel So Unhittable This Season?

 One of the biggest problems for Kimbrel in 2016 was the far too occasional difficulty throwing strikes.
 The right-hander averaged 5.1 walks per nine innings (more than a walk and a half above his career rate), with a strikeout-to-walk ratio of just 2.77, the worst mark he’s had since his rookie season.

-He’s peppered the strike zone with astonishing consistency this season, throwing 68 percent of his pitches for strikes, a sizeable jump from the 61 percent rate in 2016.
+He’s peppered the strike zone with astonishing consistency this season, throwing 68 percent of his pitches for strikes, a sizeable jump from his 61 percent rate in 2016.

 Because Kimbrel is throwing strikes early and often in counts, it’s putting opposing batters in a position where they can’t be as selective.
 They can’t wait for a “hittable” fastball and attack.
 Instead, it’s Kimbrel doing the attacking, with opposing hitters making contact on just 54.7 percent of swings (third among MLB relievers this season).